 The Princess Alexandra Hospital (PAH) is a tertiary teaching hospital in Brisbane, Australia.
 The Geriatric Assessment Through E-Health (GATE) team have developed an innovative partnership in care delivery of aged care services using an integrated approach to geriatric evaluation and management through the use of a simplified referral and geriatric assessment process.
-The service now provides a single point of contact for all geriatric assessment process.
-The service now provides a single point of contact for all geriatric assessment process. the older person in PAH had resulted in a number of inefficiencies created through delays in contacting the correct referral from one agency to another, which in turn resulted in increased length of stay and further deconditioning of the elderly patient.
-The previous referral process was largely historical and community services working in silos.
+The service now provides a single point of contact for all geriatric services, rapid triage and timely and comprehensive assessment.
+It was identified that the lack of a clear referral pathway for the older person in PAH had resulted in a number of inefficiencies created through delays in contacting the correct referral point, duplication of assessment and the need for cross referral from one agency to another, which in turn resulted in increased length of stay and further deconditioning of the elderly patient.
+The previous referral process was largely historical and reflected the development of health programs over time with the acute care setting and community services working in silos.
 Now a comprehensive geriatric assessment and formal geriatrician review occurs in any case referred for rehabilitation, residential care or transitional care and also on others on a needs basis (dependent on case complexity).
 An initial electronic report is produced within 24 hours of referral.
 The separations in GARU have increased by twenty five percent in two years and inappropriate referrals to ACAT are now non existent.
 The GATE program facilitates a smoother care path for the elderly patient and improved continuity of care.

-The GATE program is an aged care assessment and liaison program that advocates for elderly patients admitted to Princess Alexandra Hospital.
-It addresses timely review for patients referred to geriatric rehabilitation, and for approval to residential care, and/or Transition care programs.
+The GATE program is an aged care assessment and liaison program that advocates for elderly patients admitted to Princess Alexandra Hospital and addresses timely review for patients referred to geriatric rehabilitation and for approval to residential care and/or Transition care programs.